|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 THERMAL POWER CONTROL:

-[Middle core zone thickness]
+[Core zone thickness]

 UPPER AND LOWER BLANKET MINIMUM THICKNESS:

-[Upper and lower blanket minimum thickness]
+the nomional [Upper and lower blanket thickness]

 OPTIMUM REACTOR MODULATION:

-As shown on the web page titled: FNR FUEL RODS the initial Pu weight fraction in the mobile core rods should be 24.______% and the average Pu weight fraction in the fixed core rods should be 16.______%.
+As shown on the web page titled: FNR FUEL RODS the initial Pu weight fraction in the movable core rods should be 24.______% and the average Pu weight fraction in the fixed core rods should be 16.______%.

 When the core fuel is due for reprocessing the average Pu weight fraction in the core fuel will be about 12.7%.
-We must examine the reactor material distribution to determine if the middle core zone will remain critical at this average Pu fraction in the core rods.
+We must examine the reactor material distribution to determine if the core zone will remain critical at this average Pu fraction in the core rods.

 MULTIPLE INDEPENDENT SHUTDOWN MECHANISMS: